constellation-app/constellation/CoreInteractiveGraph/release/modules/ext/docs/CoreInteractiveGraph/src/au/gov/asd/tac/constellation/graph/interaction/composite-nodes.md

 <br />

 A composite node is a node that contains 2 or more nodes.
-It can be expaned to reveal the nodes contained within.
+It can be expanded to reveal the nodes contained within.

 ## Composite Selected Nodes